Smayan-n/Linked-List-Visualizer/README.md

   * ability to reset position of nodes

 # Usage: #
-* visit the githib page for this repo: https://smayan-n.github.io/Linked-List-Visualizer/
+* visit the github page for this repo for a live demo: https://smayan-n.github.io/Linked-List-Visualizer/
 * Download or clone repository and open the `index.html` file